|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms > Entoloma luteum|

 by Michael Kuo

 Ecology: Saprobic; growing alone, scattered, or in little clusters under hardwoods or mixed hardwoods and conifers; summer and fall; probably fairly widely distributed east of the Great Plains.
 The illustrated collection is from northern Michigan.

-Cap: 1.5-4 cm; rounded-conical or bell-shaped; dry; smooth or finely silky over the center; dull brownish yellow, occasionally with a greenish tinge; fading to dull yellowish; the margin becoming finely lined.
+Cap: 1–3 cm; rounded-conical or bell-shaped; dry; bald, or finely silky over the center; dull brownish yellow, occasionally with a greenish tinge; fading to dull yellowish; the margin becoming finely lined.

-Gills: Attached to the stem; nearly distant; at first whitish or yellowish, becoming pink with maturity.
+Gills: Narrowly attached to the stem; nearly distant; at first whitish or yellowish, becoming pink with maturity.

 Flesh: Thin; fragile; yellowish.